 - The provided example is related but also relevant to the workplace.
 It’s also concise, which is perfect.

 - This answer shows important skills, such as being proactive, teamwork, adaptability, problem-solving skills, and creativity.

-- Taking responsibility to find out why the event attendance dropped and subsequently taking action turned out successful, which gives more weight to the situation.
+- Taking responsibility to find out why the event attendance dropped and subsequently taking action turned out successful gives more weight to the situation.